Spend $49.00 to Receive Free Shipping in the U.S.

 How to Make a Paracord Fishing Lure in Seconds!

-When you’re in a survival situation, creativity and resourcefulness can make the difference between success and struggle.
-A paracord fishing lure is one such improvised fishing tool that can help you secure food when resources are scarce.
+For any survival kit, fishing is a must.
+A survival fishing kit is critical for food procurement, and of all the improvised lures you can have in your mental toolbox, a paracord fishing lure is an improvised fishing tool that can help you secure food when resources are scarce.
 By using durable paracord and a few simple tools, you can craft a survival fishing lure that’s lightweight, effective, and easy to carry.
 In this guide, we’ll show you step-by-step how to create an emergency fishing lure from paracord.
 Perfect for outdoor enthusiasts, preppers, and survivalists, this improvised fishing lure is a must-have skill in your survival toolkit.
-For more information on survival fishing, check out our DIY Survival Fishing Kit walkthrough.
+For more information on survival fishing, check out our DIY Survival Fishing Kit walkthrough

 Using Paracord for an Improvised Fishing Lure